 d.
 In the short term, potential air quality impacts are most likely to result from earthmoving and construction activities required for project construction.
 Earthmoving and construction emissions would have a temporary effect; consisting mainly of dust generated during grading and other construction activities, exhaust emissions from construction related equipment and vehicles, and relatively minor emissions from paints and other architectural coatings.
+The proposed grading plan has been designed to balance cut and fill resulting no off or on-haul of soils.
+If grading were to result in off or on-haul of soils, these potential construction impacts would be temporary in nature and subject to standard conditions of approval from the Engineering Division as part of the grading permit or building permit review process.

 The Air District recommends incorporating feasible control measures as a means of addressing construction impacts.
-With adherence to these relevant best management practices identified by the Air District and the County's standard conditions of project approval, construction-related impacts are considered less than significant:
+If the proposed project adheres to these relevant best management practices identified by the Air District and the County's standard conditions of project approval, construction-related impacts will not expose sensitive receptors to substantial pollutant concentrations and are considered less than significant: